tramduong/Data-Science-Portfolio/Airlines Covid-19/readme.md

-## Project title: Topic and Sentiment Tracking of the Airline Industry Since COVID-19
+## Project title: Topics and Sentiment Tracking of the Airline Industry Since COVID-19
 ### Conducted by: Tram Duong

 ### [Project Description](doc/)